sjscott84/Neighborhood-Map/README.md

 	* Yelp API results must have a rating of at least 3.5 out of 5
 	* Google Places API results must have a rating of at least 3 out of 5
-	* Results from the Yelp API must be open now
 	* Google Places API is ranked by distance from starting location
 	* Yelp API has a radius filter to limit results to walking distance but is ranked by rating